curlsloth/NYU-HPC-4-newbies/README.md

 The job ID is `48368654`.

 The `--array=0-99` option means that there will be 100 instances of the script executed, with inputs ranging from 0 to 99.
-Each instance will be assigned a number stored in `$SLURM_ARRAY_TASK_ID`.
+Each instance will be assigned a number stored in `$SLURM_ARRAY_TASK_ID`, and then passed onto the `print_odd_even.py` script as input variable `n`.

 You can check the status of all your jobs using this command: